Dandruff and head lice seem like they might have a lot in common: itchy head, irritated scalp and white objects in the hair. But is there a link?

 What causes dandruff

-Dandruff is caused by a yeast-like fungus called malassezia.
-We all have malassezia on our heads, but it only causes problems in some of us.
+Dandruff is caused by a yeast-like fungus called Malassezia globosa.
+We all have Malassezia globosa on our heads, but it only causes problems in some of us.

-The reason for this is down to the way that malassezia survives: it feeds off the natural oils on our scalps.
-Malassezia digests the oil, and leaves behind oleic acid.
+The reason for this is down to the way that Malassezia globosa survives: it feeds off the natural oils on our scalps.
+Malassezia globosa digests the oil and leaves behind oleic acid.
 This is the true cause of dandruff.